-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES Students are encouraged to take advantage of research participation opportunities with professors.
 Opportunities exist in many areas such as atomic physics, astrophysics, nuclear and particle physics, and quantum theory.

-Most upper division students obtain summer internships funded by the NSF through the Research Experiences for Undergraduates (REU) program at laboratories and universities throughout the U.S.
+Most upper-division students obtain summer internships funded by the National Science Foundation (NSF) through the Research Experiences for Undergraduates (REU) program at laboratories and universities throughout the United States.

-The department maintains two computer laboratories, one teaching laboratory and one research laboratory.
+The department maintains two computer laboratories, one teaching laboratory, and one research laboratory.
 The teaching laboratory has nine PC’s available to the students.
-The research laboratory has one computer with a 16 parallel processor architecture, three alpha machines and three Sun workstations.
-Students doing research participation with professors have access to these machines.
+The research laboratory has one computer with a 16 parallel processor architecture, three alpha machines, and three Sun workstations.
+Students conducting research with professors have access to these machines.

 CAREER OPTIONS There is high demand for people with advanced degrees in physics, geophysics, or astrophysics.
-Any student who is recommended to pursue a masters or doctoral program in any area of physics will receive full financial support from the graduate school involved in the form of fellowships or assistantships which include salary as well as tuition.
+Any student who is recommended to pursue a master's or doctorate program in any area of physics will receive full financial support from the graduate school involved in the form of fellowships or assistantships, which include salary as well as tuition.
 The undergraduate program also provides a sound base for entering medical or law school.

-Physics majors also may pursue career opportunities in industry, government or secondary school teaching.
-Some career possibilities are as research assistants or in applied computer science at Argonne Labs, Bell Labs, IBM and NASA.
+Physics majors also may pursue career opportunities in industry, government, or secondary school teaching.
+Some career possibilities are as research assistants or in applied computer science at organizations such as Argonne Labs, Bell Labs, IBM, and NASA.

-There are many career opportunities for a graduate with a bachelor's degree; however those opportunities are at a less advanced level than for the graduate who pursues a masters or doctoral degree.
+There are many career opportunities for a graduate with a bachelor's degree; however, those opportunities are at a less advanced level than for those with a master's or doctorate degree.